vasantakmr/full-stack/README.md

 Recording Link: https://gurucodesio-my.sharepoint.com/:v:/g/personal/vasant_gurucodes_dev/EcJh4etFBO9Kjsq1RgbcifYBF3FYPjDafGHmrSksxynWrA?e=u3KVRq

-Day 8:
+# Things we discussed on Day 8:

 1. JSON: Intro, Visualization
 2. Compared with XML, POJO
 3. JSON Data Types
 4. Accessing JSON using . operator and also using [], for in loop
 5. parse and stringify.